 But what does quinoa porridge taste like?

 Okay.
 Time to cut to the chase.
 Let’s get to my actual Quinoa breakfast recipe:

-How to make quinoa porridge with coconut milk
+How to make healthy quinoa porridge with coconut milk

 Yes, with coconut milk!
 The creaminess… But I’m getting ahead of myself.
 You will need the following things for my vegan quinoa porridge.